DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 - refugee status

 Within the Manage service, we can’t be sure whether or not a candidate qualifies for home tuition fee funding.
 This is because we don’t ask them enough questions in the candidate service.

-It has been proposed that we should offer a provisional assessment.

 ## Candidate data analysis